stellar/js-stellar-wallets/plans/sep8.md

         actionUrl = buildUrlWithQueryParams(approvalResponse.action_url, approvalResponse.action_fields, actionFieldValues);
       }

-      // The actual implementation about how do the send of the GET request and handle the response is up to the client. sendGetRequestToActionUrl(actionUrl);
+      // The actual implementation regarding how to trigger the sending of the GET request and handle the response is up to the client. sendGetRequestToActionUrl(actionUrl);
     } else if (approvalResponse.action_method === "POST") {
       const resp = await approvalProvider.postActionUrl({